Giftbit/bombard/README.md

     [![Setup Bombard using CloudFormation](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=Bombard&templateURL=https://giftbit-public-resources.s3.amazonaws.com/cloudformation/bombard/bombard.0.1.0.yaml)

-- In a work directory, run `bombared-setup`.
+- In a work directory, run `bombard-setup`.
 This will create a `./config.json` file with information about your newly created CloudFormation Stack.
-(Use `bombard-setup-s StackName` if you did not use the default stack name.)
+(Use `bombard-setup -s StackName` if you did not use the default stack name.)

 ## Advanced Setup